 A few weeks ago, my friend and colleague Nan Thomas got in touch with me, wanting to discuss Chaim Potok’s 1972 novel My Name Is Asher Lev.
 According to Nan, I had once recommended this book for discussions of calling and vocation among faculty and graduate students.
-I couldn’t remember making that recommendation, but it made perfect sense to me — the novel had served that exact role in my Christianity and the Arts degree at Regent College.1.
+I couldn’t remember making that recommendation, but it made perfect sense to me — the novel had served that exact role in my Christianity and the Arts degree at Regent College.[1.
+Many thanks to Loren Wilkinson, Maxine Hancock, and Dal Schindell for introducing me to this book.].

 In addition to her role with InterVarsity Faculty Ministry, Nan also works for the Center for Faculty Development at Union University, and she had just finished reading My Name Is Asher Lev with a group of Union faculty.
 My conversation with Nan confirmed that this novel can be a powerful resource for considering calling and vocation.